tobimd/colorparse/docs/_build/html/_sources/source/getting-started.rst.txt

 Closing can be done with three elements by using normal brackets: ``(`` and ``)``, square brackets: ``[`` and ``]``, or slashes: ``/`` (they will be consumed by the color code).

 When using brackets to close a color code, any type of space is accepted (tabs, new lines, normal spaces, etc).
-This is not true for the ``/`` as it can only be directly to the side of the color code.
+This is not true for the ``/``, as it can only be directly to the side of the color code.

-The next examples will show how the use of closure works using the terminal.
+The next examples will show how closing color codes work, using the terminal.

 .. code-block:: console